NebulaJapanese-1221/NebulaOS/README.md

 A hobbyist 32-bit operating system written in Rust for the i686 architecture.

+# Notice
+Development of NebulaOS is currently paused as I am currently working on other projects.

 ## License

 This project is licensed under the GNU General Public License (GPL) v3.0.